 |Second Person Reflexive||Yourself||John Doe|

 Validation works the exact same way in 360 surveys as it does in the Survey Platform.
-For more information, visit the Survey Platform’s Validation support page.
+For more information, visit the Survey Platform’s response requirements & validation support page.

 Add Page Break